 Once the design in the Protocase tool was to my liking, quotes were requested to have one made.
 It wasn't cheap!
 But the folks at Protocase were VERY helpful in getting the design exactly how I wanted it.
 And after months of tweaking and measuring, the first rear panel arrived.
 And amazingly, everything fit first try.

 I called that first panel the "prototype", but it worked just fine.
 A few things were modified here and there (adding a lip on the top was the main thing, it was a little flimsy).
-A second order (of five), was placed and they were put on eBay.
-The design of the panel was complete.
-The "prototype" sat around collecting dust for a few months since a production-run plate was installed in my clone.
-I shipped the prototype off to Clint (LGR) as a thank-you for the inspiration.
+Twice, orders of five were placed and they were put on eBay.
+They have since all sold.
+There are now ten of these backplates out there in the wild.
+The "prototype" sat around collecting dust for a few months, so I shipped it off to Clint (LGR) as a thank-you for the inspiration.

 With this modification, all that needed done was to tap the 5V standby voltage from an ATX Power supply to power the Altair Clone circuitry.
 Looking at the pinout, the standby voltage is +5VSB:

 Some cutting, stripping, and soldering between the clone's stock power cable and the ATX Power supply, and the clone could be powered regardless of whether the rest of the power supply was on or off.